A Couples Negril Review and what to expect at this all-inclusive resort.

 I loved their fresh juices.
 And they had a delicious bowl of porridge.
 Seriously I ate one every morning.
 I also drink a coconut most days.
 They had fresh coconuts with straws in them so you could drink the fresh coconut water.
 So yummy.
 I would drink one at breakfast or poolside.

-The buffet also features a ton of different items including pancakes or waffles, a different variety of French toast each day, an omelet bar, a Smoothie Bar, a pastry table, all kinds of things.
+The buffet also features a ton of different items including pancakes or waffles, a different variety of french toast each day, an omelet bar, a smoothie bar, a pastry table, etc. There were all kinds of things.
 There should be something for everyone.
 My husband even had them make him some gluten-free french toast.

 Then you’re seated in an open-air dining room.
 They bring you water, coffee, refills on any drink.
 If you’re ready to start drinking at breakfast they have mimosas.
 And of course, you’re welcome to get up and get seconds if you want to.